Skip to content

 As part of the medical assessment, there is a list of physical and mental problems and if any of them apply to you, you will be placed in the Support Group.
 If none apply, you will be placed in the Work capability assessment.

 The decision letter you receive after your medical assessment tells you which group you will be placed in.
 You have a right to appeal, which must be requested within one month of the date on the decision letter (or longer if you have good reasons for being late).
-The webpage Disputing a benefit decision provides more details on how to challenge a decision.
+The webpage Disputing a benefit or tax credit decision provides more details on how to challenge a decision.

 Work you can do while on ESA